Jason Scott Lee

 Jason Scott Lee (李截 (Lǐ Jié); born November 19, 1966) is an American actor and martial artist.
 He played Mowgli in Disney's 1994 live-action adaptation of The Jungle Book and Bruce Lee in the 1993 martial arts film Dragon: The Bruce Lee Story.
-He is not related to Bruce Lee.

 Personal life

 Lee was born in Los Angeles.
 He was raised in Hawaii and is of Hawaiian and Chinese descent.
 He attended school at Pearl City High School.

 Lee has been married to Diana Chan since 2008.